 NO. Passes cannot be shared.
 You must present both your pass and color-coded tickets together to gain admittance into a film or to exchange tickets at the Box Office.

 Not necessarily.
-Your pass level determines when you get to reserve tickets – Super Circle goes first, then Silver Circle, Lux, Simple.
+Your pass level determines when you get to reserve tickets – Super Circle goes first, then Silver Circle, Lux, and finally, Simple.
 The higher your pass level, the more options available when you reserve.
 During the online reservation process for Lux and Simple passholders, tickets go quickly and many films go NRT.
-Savvy Simple passholders may want to focus their reservations on the larger venues.

 If you don’t get tickets during on-line reservations for a film you’d like to see, you can still go to the box office to check availability of additional (free) tickets or use the Q system at any venue.